• Home

 How Having a Sense of Humor Will Improve Your Health and Longevity - As the world grows crazier it helps to have a good laugh to feel better.

-Some comedians died way too young, of course, especially those who came up in the 60s and 70s.
+Some comedians died way too young, especially those who came up in the 60s and 70s.
 They let the darkness seep in or abused themselves with drugs and alcohol and it got the best of them.
 There’s nothing anyone can do about that except hope that others like them get help before it’s too late.

 When the world looks dire, watch something funny